 Selling timber is only one part of successful timberland ownership.
 Long-term value depends on how the forest is managed before and after a sale.

 Southeast Forestlands provides forestry consulting services in Holmes County that support both immediate decisions and future outcomes.
-We help landowners improve stand health through timber stand improvement, thinning, and competition control where appropriate.
-Prescribed burning and herbicide application are carefully coordinated to support timber growth, reduce risk, and improve wildlife habitat.
+We help landowners improve stand health through Timber Stand Improvement, thinning, and competition control where appropriate.
+Prescribed Burning and herbicide application are carefully coordinated to support timber growth, reduce risk, and improve wildlife habitat.
 After harvest, reforestation and regeneration planning ensure the land remains productive for decades rather than a single rotation.

 For landowners seeking a clearer long-term strategy, a written forestry management plan integrates timber production, harvest timing, wildlife considerations, and stewardship goals into a single, practical framework.